sjahangard/JRDB-Reasoning/README.md

 ---

 ## ⚙️ Setup
 We recommend using a Conda environment with Python 3.10.
+Please use the provided environment.yml for evaluation.

 ```bash
 conda create -n stsg_env python=3.10 -y